Home / High school / Destinations / Europe / Netherlands

 High School Classic

-High School Classic is the traditional high school exchange programme, chosen by most of our students.
-It is the perfect programme for those who long for a genuine high school experience abroad and who are willing to embrace all the surprises it can bring.
+High School Classic is the traditional high school exchange program, chosen by most of our students.
+It is the perfect program for those who long for a genuine high school experience abroad and who are willing to embrace all the surprises it can bring.
 Here’s how it works: based on your profile, we find you a suitable host family and school, and the best part is, it can be anywhere in the Netherlands, from the striking countryside to the cultural centres of the country’s fascinating cities!
-If you’re open to adventure and are willing to let yourself be surprised by your exchange experience, this is the programme for you.
+If you’re open to adventure and are willing to let yourself be surprised by your exchange experience, this is the program for you.

 Hello stranger!